Extra Crunch roundup: Tonal EC-1, Deliveroo’s rocky IPO, is Substack really worth $650M? – TechCrunch

 Bring CISOs into the C-suite to bake cybersecurity into company culture

 Cyber strategy and company strategy are inextricably linked.
-Consequently, chief information security officers in the C-Suite will be just as common and influential as CFOs in maximizing shareholder value.
+Consequently, chief information security officers in the C-suite will be just as common and influential as CFOs in maximizing shareholder value.

 How is edtech spending its extra capital?